 Who is the founder of ISRO?

-Vikram Sarabhai, a forward-thinking physicist and industrialist, made a lasting impact on India’s scientific sphere.
-He is best known as the founder of the Indian Space Research Organization (ISRO), but his influence extended far beyond space research.
-Sarabhai played pivotal roles in nuclear power advancement and the creation of various scientific institutions that continue to play a crucial role in India’s scientific advancement.
-This article explores the life and achievements of the ISRO founder and his significant contributions to India’s space programs.
+Vikram Sarabhai, a visionary physicist and innovator, profoundly shaped India’s scientific domain.
+Widely recognized as the founder of the Indian Space Research Organization (ISRO), his impact transcended space research, encompassing notable contributions to nuclear power and the establishment of pivotal scientific institutions crucial to India’s scientific advancement.
+This article explores Sarabhai’s life and achievements, emphasizing his crucial role in steering India’s endeavors in space exploration.

 Early Life and Educational Career